 If you need to contact camp during the weekend, please email peconicdunescamp@cornell.edu for the fastest response.
-Sea adventures staff do not work on weekends.
+Staff are working on pickup and drop off on Saturday/Sunday and will not be available to take phone calls.

 Rules & Code of Conduct